pvoborni/ipa-hcc/EPHEMERAL.md

 Copy `idm-ci-secrets` from `idm-domains-backend` to local directory `idm-ci/secrets`.
 The variables `RHC_KEY` and `RH_API_TOKEN` are currently not used in ephemeral environment.
-The values for `HMSIDM_BACKEND`, `EPHEMERAL_USERNAME`, and `EPHEMERAL_PASSWORD` are retrieved from ephemeral cluster configuration with the `oc` command.
+The values for `IDMSVC_BACKEND`, `EPHEMERAL_USERNAME`, and `EPHEMERAL_PASSWORD` are retrieved from ephemeral cluster configuration with the `oc` command.
 Every ephemeral environment has a different value for backend hostname and password.